Deadlocks in MySQL

-This article talks about deadlocks in MySQL to help identify them and have resolved, if they cause a site down, stuck database import, or other Magento issues.
+This article talks about deadlocks in MySQL to help identify and resolve them if they cause a site down, stuck database import, or other Adobe Commerce issues.

 Affected products and versions

 Deadlocks in MySQL occur when two or more transactions mutually hold and request for locks.
-Deadlocks being present do not always indicate an issue, but often are a symptom of some other MySQL or Magento issue that has occurred.
+Deadlocks being present do not always indicate an issue but often are a symptom of some other MySQL or Adobe Commerce issue that has occurred.

 Often the application, deployment, or MySQL logs will mention a "deadlock" error or the error "Deadlock found when trying to get lock; try restarting transaction."

-Deadlocks can have multiple causes, but the most common are if you perform any interaction (website/processes/cron jobs/other users/MySQL maintenance/MySQL imports) while performing DML/DDL queries at the same time.
+Deadlocks can have multiple causes, but the most common is if you perform any interaction (website/processes/cron jobs/other users/MySQL maintenance/MySQL imports) while performing DML/DDL queries at the same time.

 - Check your application, deployment, or MySQL logs for deadlock errors: